Reading now: Industrial truck license: Step by step - everything you need to know

 • DGUV rules and regulations

-• Driving physics, stability
+• Driving physics and stability

-• Load capacities, visual inspections
+• Load capacities and visual inspections

 • Traffic rules in the workplace